Head and Shoulder Patterns

 Head and Shoulder Patterns:

-The Head and Shoulders pattern signals a possible trend reversal from bullish to a bearish trend.
-And the opposite of it is called the Inverse Head and Shoulders pattern which signals a possible trend reversal from bearish to a bullish trend.
-It consists of four parts:
+The Head and Shoulders pattern signals a possible trend reversal from a bullish to a bearish trend.
+The opposite of it is called the Inverse Head and Shoulders pattern, which signals a possible trend reversal from a bearish to a bullish trend.Ā It consists of four parts:

 1. The left shoulder